 Is your current web designer letting you down with your web design project?
 Do you feel as if you have no hope in getting your website finished in time?
 Keep reading.

-So you’ve got a new online business idea that you want to turn into a project!
-That’s great….
+So you’ve got a new business idea that you want to turn into an online project!
+That’s great…

 Whoops!
-You’ve just failed right there… Come on man, Craigslist?
+You’ve just failed right there… Come on, Craigslist?
 Are you serious?

 Anyway, after finding the right designer for the job (so you think), you set about getting him or her to work on your project…

 If you’ve gotten this far and even beyond, and have been left bitterly disappointed because you made the wrong choice in web designer’s, my heart bleeds for you, it really does.